axelkenshi/axelkenshi/README.md

 <p align="left">
 I’m Axel — a student developer from Bandung, Indonesia (🇮🇩) with a deep interest in how software can solve real-world problems.
 Currently, I'm sharpening my foundation in Software Engineering at a vocational high school, where I've fallen in love with the process of building clean and purposeful digital products.<br>

-Beyond the classroom, I immerse myself in Flutter development and AI-driven automation.
+Beyond the classroom, I immerse myself in Mobile development and AI-driven automation.
 I don't just want to write code; I strive to write it elegantly and maintainably.
 Driven by curiosity, I'm constantly experimenting with the synergy between technical logic and creative branding—always building with a 'purpose-first' mindset.
 </p>

 <h2 align="left">🌱 A little bit About me</h2>

 <p align="left">
   🎭 <b>Pronoun:</b> Axel ヾ(＠⌒ー⌒＠)ノ<br>
-  ✨ <b>Formal Education:</b> Student at <a href="https://www.instagram.com/smkbinawisatalembang_official">@BinaWisata</a> Vocational High School<br>
+  ✨ <b>Current Formal Education:</b> Student at <a href="https://www.instagram.com/smkbinawisatalembang_official">@BinaWisata</a> Vocational High School<br>
   🌐 <b>Portfolio:</b> <a href="https://portofolio.luminarysirx.my.id">Axelkenshi.my.id</a><br>
   📚 <b>Currently Learning:</b> Flutter & Mobile Development<br>
   🎯 <b>Goals:</b> Building impactful open-source projects<br>